 STEP 1: Prepare Your Car For Polishing

 Before anything, you should thoroughly prepare your car for polishing.
-Usually, that’ll include a thorough wash of your vehicle and also a clay bar treatment.
+Usually, that’ll include a thorough wash of your vehicle and paint decontamination.

 I have written a thorough guide on How To Prepare Your Car For Polishing.
 Check it out for a step-by-step tutorial.